gmoniava/react-minesweeper/README.md

 ## Minesweeper

-Minesweeper game implemented as custom hook.
+Game minesweeper implemented using a custom hook.